QI-CSHL/QuantLabs2024/_sources/Lab02_Image_Processing_and_Basic_Detection.md

 ## **Basic Segmentation**

-As discussed in lecture, classical segmentation typically consists of a stereotyped set of steps
+As discussed in lecture, classical {term}`segmentation` typically consists of a stereotyped set of steps
 1. Smoothing
 2. Thresholding
 3. Filling holes in threshold masks